 I did not use the term Angels in the early days as I didn't want to argue or have people call me nuts.
-I was glad when Doreen Virtue and others made angels more real.
+I was so glad when Doreen Virtue and others made angels more real.

 Recently I discovered Grammarly . . .
 To err is human; to edit, divine!
 Thank you, virtual teacher.
-Great way to learn English lessons.
-This final process took two more weeks and made writing more readable.
+It was a great way to learn my English lessons.
+This final process took another month, making my words even more readable.